drien/itunes-to-sql/README.md

 # iTunes to SQL
 Simple command line converter to turn iTunes Library.xml files into SQLite databases.

+See the queries directory for some sample queries to run against the resulting database.

 Requires Python 3.

 ## Usage